Friday Anime Night

-Friday Anime Night (フライデーアニメナイト) is a Japanese late-night anime programming block produced by Nippon TV under the NNS affiliation.
-The block airs on Friday nights from 23:00 to 23:30 JST (effectively Friday nights from 11:00 to 11:30 p.m.
-JST).
+Friday Anime Night (stylized in all caps), also known as Furaani (フラアニ), is a Japanese late-night anime programming block produced by Nippon TV under the NNS affiliation.
+The block airs on Friday nights from 23:00 to 24:00 JST (effectively Friday nights from 11:00 p.m. to Saturday midnight JST).

 History

 In October 2023, Nippon TV established a new programming timeslot entirely dedicated to anime.
-The block broadcasts nationwide on the channel and its network under the NNS affiliation, and airs on Friday nights at 23:00 JST, following after the network's long-running Kin'yō Road Show (Friday Road Show) movie block.
+The block broadcasts nationwide on the channel and its network under the NNS affiliation, and airs on Friday nights at 23:00 JST, following after the network's long-running Kin'yō Road Show movie block.

-Frieren: Beyond Journey's End became the first program to air on the timeslot, which premiered its first 4 episodes on the network's Friday Road Show movie block as a 2-hour special, with subsequent episodes airing in the newly established timeslot thereafter.
+Frieren: Beyond Journey's End became the first program to air on the timeslot, premiering its first 4 episodes on the network's Friday Road Show movie block as a 2-hour special, with subsequent episodes aired in the newly established timeslot thereafter.

+Starting in April 2026, the block expanded into a one-hour timeslot.